polkadot-js/apps/packages/app-accounts/src/md/basic.md

 You can recover an account from its:
 - seed or mnemonic:
-  From the "Create account" tab, type your seed or mnemonic in the associated field.
+  Click on the "Add account" button, type your seed or mnemonic in the associated field.

 - backup file (also called JSON keystore file) and the account's password:
-  From the "Restore account" tab.
+  Click on "Restore JSON" button.
 Upload your backup file and type in the password associated.

 # Minimum allowed balance